sandrokeil/BlockchainWalletApi/README.md

  * AddressUnarchive => unarchive_address
  * AutoConsolidateAddresses => auto_consolidate

-Here is an example how to send bitcoins to an bitcoin address:
+Here is an example how to send bitcoins to a bitcoin address:

 ```php
 <?php
 use Sake\BlockchainWalletApi;

 // $sl is the service locator